 - Whisk gelatin or agar into coconut milk mixture until well combined.

 - Freeze for 4-6 hours.

 - Grate unsweetened chocolate on top before serving, if desired.

-NOTE: Again, you can choose to leave out the gelatin or use agar instead for a vegan option.
-The gelatin will help prevent ice crystals from forming and assist in maintaining a creamy texture.
-If you find the popsicles are a bit hard after a few days in the freezer, let them sit out for 5-10 minutes before serving, if you can wait that long!
+NOTE: If you find the popsicles are a bit hard after a few days in the freezer, let them sit out for 5-10 minutes before serving, if you can wait that long!

-If you’re still in the mood for even more ice cream treat inspiration, visit my roundup of Low-Carb Dairy-Free Ice Creams.
+If you're still in the mood for even more ice cream treat inspiration beyond sugar free fudgesicles, visit my roundup of Low-Carb Dairy-Free Ice Creams.
 You are sure to find a new favorite or two there.